 Everyone acts like dried beans are the end all.
 How do I get the beans in the bag to work like the beans in the can?
 I’ve soaked them overnight and they still aren’t like what I get out of a can.… Keep reading...

 Meatless meals are often great for the wallet.
 This recipe can be prepared with canned or dried beans.
 If you use dry black beans, cook 1/2lb dried beans until soft.
 I put mine in the crockpot the morning I want to make the burritos, cover them with water, and turn the crock on low.… Keep reading...

-On the rare occasion we have ham, I freeze the bone and save it for a week when I need our grocery dollars to stretch just a bit further.
-Cornbread rounds out the meal nicely and keeps the grand total, for us, under two dollars.… Keep reading...
+You’ve heard that rice and beans can reduce your grocery budget.
+On the rare occasion, we have ham, I freeze the bone and save it for a week when I need our grocery dollars to stretch just a bit further.… Keep reading...

 Traditional Shepherd’s pie contains lamb, gravy, and vegetables, covered with mashed potatoes.
 Its close cousin cottage pie contains beef.
 This version substitutes vegetable stock for the broth used to make the gravy and contains kidney beans to provide protein.… Keep reading...